divyayadav1606/NYTimesSearch/README.md

     * [x] Show article snippet with Publish Date
     * [x] BottomNavigation Bar used with Fragments to display News/Bookmarks/Trending
     * [x] Scroll to top at the click of a button
     * [x] Use different layouts for Landscape & Potrait mode.
-2 colums in potrain and 3 colums in ladscape
+2 colums in potrait and 3 colums in ladscape
     * [x] Use SnackBar for reporting error messages
     * [x] Progress bar
 * [x] Save filter settings in Shared preference to load news when user reopens the app